Geometry and topology of geometric limits I: The bi-Lipschitz model theorem for brick manifolds

 Suppose that all the deep-seated geodesics in $h(B)$ have length less than $A$.
 We further divide our argument into two cases: the first is when the number of blocks constituting $B$ is large and the other is when it is small.
 It will turn out later that we do not need to show that the topological order is preserved in the latter case for the proof of Theorem \ref{blm}.

 \begin{lemma} Fix a constant $A$ as in Lemma \ref{no long deep-seated}.
 There exists a constant $C$ depending only on $\xi(S)$ (and $A$) as follows.
-If $|h(B)|> C$, then we have $H(\partial_- B, 1) \pretop H(\partial_+ B,1)$. \end{lemma} \begin{proof} We can take a constant $C$ so that if $h(B)>C$, then there must be a geodesic $g$ in $h(B)$ whose length is greater than $A$.
+If $|h(B)|> C$, then we have $H(\partial_- B, 1) \pretop H(\partial_+ B,1)$.
+(Recall that $|h(B)|$ denotes the sum of the lengths of all geodesics constituting $h(B)$.) \end{lemma} \begin{proof} We can take a constant $C$ so that if $|h(B)|>C$, then there must be a geodesic $g$ in $h(B)$ whose length is greater than $A$.
 By Lemma \ref{no long deep-seated}, then $g$ cannot be deep-seated.
 If $g$ is not deep-seated, then since every frontier component of $D(g)$ lies in $\partial M[k_u]$, the only possibility is $g$ is the main geodesic of $h(B)$.
 Then we can apply Theorem 7.1 in \cite{bcm} to our hierarchy $h(B)$.
 The same argument as in the case 1b of the proof of Lemma 8.4 in \cite{bcm} implies that $H(\partial_-B,1) \pretop H(\partial_+B,1)$. \end{proof}